- How is gallbladder cancer treated?

-Report any side effects you notice while getting chemotherapy to your medical team so that they can be treated promptly.
-In some cases, the doses of the chemotherapy drugs may need to be reduced or treatment might need to be delayed or stopped to prevent the effects from getting worse.
+Report any side effects you notice while getting chemo to your medical team so that they can be treated promptly.
+In some cases, the doses of the chemo drugs may need to be reduced or treatment might need to be delayed or stopped to prevent the effects from getting worse.

 To learn more about chemo, see the Chemotherapy section of our website, or our document A Guide to Chemotherapy.
 To learn more about a drug mentioned in this section, or any specific drug you’re taking for cancer, call us at 1-800-227-2345 or visit our Cancer Drug Guide online.

 Last Medical Review: 10/29/2014